deta/space-docs/src/pages/docs/en/basics/projects.md

 The CLI allows you to choose from a variety of templates to bootstrap your project or it can automatically set up the right project configuration based on what you have locally.

 You will be prompted to enter a name for your project.
-Next, the CLI will try to detect any existing applications your local directories.
+Next, the CLI will try to detect any existing applications in your local directories.
 If found, the CLI will show a generated config for those applications.

 Once you confirm the generated config, the CLI will create a new project in Builder and generate a [Spacefile](/docs/en/reference/spacefile) file in your local directory.
 The `Spacefile` contains the configuration of your app, used by Deta Space to understand what your app looks like and how to run it.